rpy2/rpy2/doc/notebooks/dplyr.md

 print(type(mtcars))
 ```

-Using a local converter let's us also go from the pandas data frame to our dplyr-augmented R data frame.
+Using a local converter lets us also go from the pandas data frame to our dplyr-augmented R data frame.

 ```python
 with localconverter(default_converter + pandas2ri.converter) as cv: